 By setting a goal, any goal, you automatically go from having no direction to having one.

-Actually to better explain this, let me put it this way: you always have a direction in your life, whether you choose it or not.
+Actually, you always have a direction in your life, whether you choose it or not.
 You can either be a bottle in an ocean, letting the current and the waves decide where you go, or you can be the captain of your own ship.